 Applicants may receive full funding (the sum applied for), partial funding (only some of the activities applied for are funded, or the budget has been reduced due to ineligible costs or inaccurate calculations), or the entire application may be rejected.
-All applicants receive detailed information on the grant they have been awarded.
-If funding has been granted for part of the application only, the applicant will receive information about this and the reasons for the reduction.
+All applicants receive information on the decision.
+If funding has been granted for part of the application only, the applicant will receive information about this and the reasons for the reduction upon request from EDUFI.

-Grants are paid to the coordinator, who is then responsible for the funds for the whole duration of the contract period.
-The funds granted should be accounted for in accordance with national/ internal requirements and rules as a separate project in the accounts of the institution.
+When the contract has been signed and submitted to EDUFI, grants are paid in full to the coordinator, who is then responsible for the funds for the whole duration of the contract period.
 The network/project partnership decides how the funds are to be allocated between the participating institutions.
-Grants are paid in full when a signed copy of the contract has been returned to EDUFI.